dronir/RuuviTagInflux/README.md

 The absolutely required config keys are:

 - `host`, the hostname of your InfluxDB server.
+The port defaults to 8086.
 - `database`, the name of the database on your InfluxDB server.
 - `measurement`, the name of the measurement into which the data is saved.
 - `store_fields`, a list of variables that are stored.